Defending Against Mail Fraud Allegations Under 18 U.S.C. Section 1341

 Oberheiden, P.C. | Trusted Healthcare Fraud Defense Law Firm Serving Client Across the Nation

 If your healthcare business or practice is being targeted in a federal investigation or facing allegations of mail fraud, the defense team at Oberheiden, P.C. can execute trial-tested defense strategies to help protect you against the penalties under 18 U.S.C.
 Section 1341.
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters.
 To discuss your options in a free and confidential consultation, please call 888-680-1745 or submit your case information online today.

 Compliance – Litigation – Defense